omerbp/Codility/README.md

 # Codility

-Codility Golden Award for the Argon 2015 Challenge, written in Python 2.7
+This is my solution to Codility Golden Award for the Argon 2015 Challenge, written in Python 2.7.

-If you have better\faster\ more Pythonic solution don't hesitate to contact!
+If you have better\faster\ more Pythonic solution to the Argon 2015 Challenge, don't hesitate to contact and brag!

 this is my certificate :)